ekspla/micropython_aioble_examples/README.md

 of the devices; FTDI drivers, for example, do have these settings.
 Changing the buffer size by SetupComm() almost always does not work for the USB serial devices.

-So an easy and versatile workaround for me was to force the device to flush the buffer when desired.
-FlushFileBuffers() did not work.
+So an easy and versatile workaround for me was to force the device to flush the buffer when desired, but FlushFileBuffers() did not work.
 An application note [\(AN232B-04, FTDI\)](https://www.ftdichip.com/Documents/AppNotes/AN232B-04_DataLatencyFlow.pdf)
 describes that an unused modem status line (DSR in this case) can be used for this purpose; the buffer is flushed when the state of DTR tied to DSR is changed.
 This seems to work almost all